-Attorneys: PG&E has long failed to handle wildfire risk
+Attorneys (including CPM): PG&E has long failed to handle wildfire risk

 The risk of catastrophic wildfires in Pacific Gas and Electric Co.’s service territory existed long before the disasters in Northern California in the past few years, and the company did not do enough to prevent them, lawyers representing fire victims told a federal judge Friday.